COMM-100 Grammar for Communicators

 Modules include management, strategy, government affairs and corporate advertising.
 Self-managed teams simulate agency communications consulting.
 Prerequisites: Second-semester junior or senior standing, COMM-211 and COMM-314, or COMM-221 and COMM-223.

-COMM-418 Integrated Marketing Communications
+COMM-418 Integrated Marketing Comm

 Reflects the growing practice of effectively combining an organization's communication tools in a united effort for goal accomplishment.
 Topics include advertising, public relations, sales promotions, marketing, social media, e-commerce, and sponsorships.
 Legal and ethical considerations are also discussed.
 Same as MGMT-318.